-- To identify future preferred recreational trails and key linkages within and between the three towns. - To identify preferred future upgrades and improvements to the Great Ocean Road and Pascoe Street, including options to make Pascoe Street the primary traffic route through Apollo Bay. - To inform Council's service and capital works priorities. - To inform future investigations and advocacy work to be undertaken in relation to treatment of traffic along the Great Ocean Road. - To advocate for and attract future funding.
+- To identify future preferred recreational trails and key linkages within and between the three towns. - To identify preferred future upgrades and improvements to the Great Ocean Road and Pascoe Street. - To inform Council's service and capital works priorities. - To inform future investigations and advocacy work to be undertaken in relation to treatment of traffic along the Great Ocean Road. - To advocate for and attract future funding.